hazemmohamed210/Databases--Mini-Engine/README.md

   String[] ops = {"AND","AND"};
   ResultSet r = (ResultSet) db.selectFromTable(sqlarr, ops); // select * from cars where speed = 241 and model < "d" and id != 50
   ```
-  - `parseSQL(StringBuffer strbufSQL)`: parses the given SQL and executes one of the above methods accordingly
+  - `parseSQL(StringBuffer strbufSQL)`: parses the given SQL statement and executes one of the above methods accordingly
   ```
   StringBuffer str = new StringBuffer("SELECT * FROM CARS WHERE MODEL > 'a' AND SPEED = 20");
   db.parseSQL(str)